-- 4.3.5 LF 48 for radiation machines or LF 38 for radioactive materials shall be used as appropriate. - 4.3.6 LF 38 or LF 48 shall describe the maximum potentially hazardous operating parameters (e.g., maximum source strength, kilovoltage, amperage, etc.) expected during the life of the experiment or operation. - a.
-Changes in the operational configuration that do not exceed the authorized maximum parameters or change the authorized safety features will not require the processing of a modified LF 38 or 48. - b.
-Other changes require additional review and approval by the IRC. - c.
-LFs 38 and 48 are valid for a period of one year from date of approval of a modification or initial issuance. - d.
+- 4.3.4 LF 38 or LF 48 shall describe the maximum potentially hazardous operating parameters (e.g., maximum source strength, kilovoltage, amperage, etc.) expected during the life of the experiment or operation. - a.
+Changes in the operational configuration that do not exceed the authorized maximum parameters or change the authorized safety features will not require the processing of a modified safety permit. - b.
+Other changes require additional review and approval by the IRC. - Safety permits are valid for a period of one year from date of approval of a modification or initial issuance. - d.
 Permits that do not require modification can be renewed for a period of four years.

-4.3.7 The FSH shall:
+4.3.5 The FSH shall:

 - a.
 Prepare LF 38 or LF 48 and attach pertinent drawings, sketches, and supporting information, in conjunction with principal person responsible for the activity.
 If safety procedures and precautions cannot be adequately described in Block 2 of the form, an attachment may be used. - b.
 Ensure that all personnel listed as workers on the form are certified radiation workers. - c.
 Forward LF 38 or LF 48 and attachments to the RSO. - d.
 Post the approved radiation safety permit in a conspicuous place at the specified site, or if more practical, in the applicable control center for the site. - e.
-Submit a memorandum to the LaRC Safety Manager requesting renewal of the safety permit at least 30 days prior to the expiration date, or submit a new LF 38 or LF 48 through channels anytime a change is required in the authorized maximum operating parameters.
+Submit a request to the RSO requesting renewal of the safety permit at least 30 days prior to the expiration date, or submit a new LF 38 or LF 48 to the RSO anytime a change is required in the authorized maximum operating parameters.

-4.3.8 The RSO shall:
+4.3.6 The RSO shall:

-a.
-Perform a radiation hazard analysis of the proposed operation upon receipt of LF38 or LF 48 and attachments.
+- a.
+Perform a radiation hazard analysis of the proposed operation upon receipt of LF 38 or LF 48 and attachments. - b.
+Work closely with the radiation worker during this analysis to provide guidance and assistance in the preparation and acquisition of safety procedures, protective equipment, and NRC licensing (if required).

-b.
-Work closely with the FSH during this analysis to provide guidance and assistance in the preparation and acquisition of safety procedures, protective equipment, medical surveillance, and NRC licensing (if required).
+c.
+Forward LF 38 or LF 48, attachments, and the hazard analysis (with appropriate recommendations) to the IRC for review and approval.

-- c.
-Forward LF 38 or LF 48, attachments, and the hazard analysis (with appropriate recommendations) to the IRC for review and approval. - 4.3.9 The IRC shall review LF 38 or LF 48 to determine that all reasonable precautions have been taken and the proposed operations can be carried out with an acceptable level of risk to personnel and equipment. - 4.3.9.1 Based on review results of LFs 38 and 48, the IRC shall recommend approval of the radiation safety permit by the committee Chairperson if sufficiently satisfied upon completion of review that radiation hazards have been adequately addressed, or return the request to the requester if problem areas are evident. - 4.3.10 The IRC Chairperson shall: - a.
-Sign the LF 38 or 48 and specify, when appropriate, any special conditions on which approval is based. - b.
-Forward LF 38 or LF 48, and attachments to the Safety Manager. - 4.3.11 The LaRC Safety Manager shall: - a.
-Review existing radiation safety permits as part of the annual audit to ensure that they are valid (either not expired or have been reviewed before expiration date). - b.
-Notify the requestor when a review will be completed. - c.
-Review LF 38 or LF 48 for impact on the environment or creation of safety hazards outside the scope of radiological health.
-Based on this review: - (1) Approve the LF 38 or 48 and return all attached documentation to the requestor, or return LF 38 or 48 and all attached documentation to the requestor if problem areas are evident.
+- 4.3.7 The IRC shall review LF 38 or LF 48 and attachments to determine that all reasonable precautions have been taken and the proposed operations can be carried out with an acceptable level of risk to personnel and equipment. - 4.3.7.1 Based on review results of LFs 38 and 48 and attachments, the IRC shall recommend approval of the radiation safety permit by the committee Chairperson if sufficiently satisfied that radiation hazards have been adequately addressed, or return the request to the requester if problem areas are evident. - 4.3.8 The IRC Chairperson shall: - a.
+Sign the LF 38 or 48, and LF 498, and specify, when appropriate, any special conditions on which approval is based. - b.
+Forward LF 38 or LF 48, LF 498, and attachments to the Safety Manager.